metapixel

 Human beings are social animals and our biological, psychological, and social systems evolved to thrive in collaborative networks of people.
 In many societies, social networks are likely to thin as people age, leading in many cases to isolation and loneliness.
 Our modern society is now more mobile than ever before and social relationships are often maintained at a distance through telephone contact, email, and social media, thus increasing our risk of social isolation.

-My hope is that the random acts of kindness we witnessed during the pandemic will continue long after it is a distant memory.
-Perhaps we will have more empathy for a new colleague, be more giving of our time and be more willing to engage with an elderly or not so elderly neighbour.
+I hope that the random acts of kindness we witnessed during the pandemic will continue long after it is a distant memory.
+Perhaps we will have more empathy for a new colleague, be more giving of our time and be more willing to engage with an elderly or not-so-elderly neighbour.

 We all stand to benefit; gain a sense of giving back and contributing, meet new people and feel more connected to others.
 Bask in the positivity generated by engaging in new activity; just be in the moment and let go.
 Who knows where it might lead.